Why It Works

 Slice meat thinly against the grain, using a sharp chef's knife or slicing knife.
 Serve beef with sliced onion, pickles, and white bread.
 For best results, slice only what you are serving.
 Remaining chuck can be wrapped in foil and stored in the refrigerator for up to 1 week.
 Reheat leftover chuck in a 275°F (135°C) oven directly in the foil until hot, about 1 hour.

-Butcher's twine, sous vide precision cooker, spice grinder (see note), vacuum sealer, grill and hardwood chunks (if finishing on the grill), wire rack and rimmed baking sheet (if finishing in the oven), instant-read thermometer
+Butcher's twine, sous vide cooker or immersion circulator, spice grinder (optional), vacuum sealer (optional), grill, chimney starter, and hardwood chunks (if finishing on the grill), wire rack and rimmed baking sheet (if finishing in the oven), instant-read thermometer

 |Nutrition Facts (per serving)|